Disorder-induced damping of spin excitations in Cr-doped BaFe$_2$As$_2$

 \textit{Materials and methods:} Ba(Fe$_{1-x}$Cr$_{x}$)$_{2}$As$_{2}$ single crystals, with different concentrations of Cr, were grown using the In-flux method \citep{garitezi_synthesis_2013}.
 Sample characterization methods are described in the Supplemental Material \ref{appB_exp} \citep{sefat_absence_2009,marty_competing_2011,clancy_high-resolution_2012}.

-The $x=0.0,0.035,0.085$ samples (denominated as BFA, Cr$3.5\%$/3Cr, and Cr$8.5\%$/8Cr, respectively) were selected for RIXS experiments at the I21 beamline at Diamond Light Source \citep{2022_Zhou_I21_DLS_RIXS}, with a detected photon energy resolution of $\approx 30$ meV.
+The $x = 0, 0.035,$ and $ 0.085$ samples (denominated as BFA, Cr$3.5\%$, and Cr$8.5\%$, respectively) were selected for RIXS experiments at the I21 beamline at Diamond Light Source \citep{2022_Zhou_I21_DLS_RIXS}, with a detected photon energy resolution of $\approx 30$ meV.
+The energy of the absorption spectra $L_3$ edge maximum at $709.5$ eV was chosen for the momentum-dependent studies.
 The methods of the sample preparation and data acquisition are detailed in the Supplemental Material \ref{appB_exp}.

 We define the wavevector $\mathbf{q}$ in reciprocal lattice units (r.l.u.) as $(H,K) = (q_x,q_y)a/2\pi$, where $a = 5.598$, 5.590, and 5.616 {\AA} are the in-plane lattice parameters for BFA, Cr$3.5\%$, and Cr$8.5\%$, respectively.
 These correspond to the magnetic unit cell shown as a magenta dashed square in Fig. \ref{fig:overview}(a).
 Since the samples are twinned, we adopt $a = b$ and do not distinguish orthorhombic $a$ and $b$ directions.
 In this Brillouin Zone (BZ), we probe a maximum momentum of $|\mathbf{q}| \approx 0.56$ r.l.u., indicated by the blue circle in Fig. \ref{fig:overview}(b).
 High-symmetry points are labeled using the 1Fe BZ (black square) and consistently used for ARPES and theoretical results.
 ARPES acquisition details are as described in refs. \citep{cantarino_incoherent_2023,2024_cantarino_CrBFA} and in the Supplemental Material \ref{appB_exp}.